Breaking

 ... for openness and credibility....

-Sameena Hameed is Assistant Professor in Middle Eastern Studies in Jawaharlal Nehru University, New Delhi.
-She holds a doctorate from JNU and her areas of specialization include the Middle Eastern economy, India's economic relations with the region and energy security issues.
-She is a co-author of Persian Gulf 2020: India’s Relations with the Region and has contributed articles to peer-reviewed journals and chapters to edited volumes.
-She has prepared research papers and study reports for the Ministry of External Affairs and other trade and commerce organizations like ASSOCHAM.
-She has been a member of the MEA-constituted Select Group on Gulf and West Asia and was a member of the Indian team for India–GCC Strategic Partnership project and the Indo-Saudi Dialogue.
+Sameena Hameed is a Professor in Middle Eastern Studies at Jawaharlal Nehru University, New Delhi.
+Her areas of specialization include the Middle Eastern economy, India's economic relations with the Middle East, and energy security issues.
+She has co-authored the book Persian Gulf 2024-25 India’s Relations with the Region (Palgrave Macmillan) and its previous volumes since 2020.
+She is also the Book Review Editor of the SAGE journal Contemporary Review of the Middle East and editor of books, Youth Bloom in GCC (2022), and COVID-19 in the Middle East and North Africa (2025).
+Besides, she has several monographs, journal articles, and chapters in edited volumes.
+In addition, she has prepared research papers and study reports for the Ministry of External Affairs and other trade and commerce organizations like ASSOCHAM.
+She has been a member of the MEA-constituted Select Group on Gulf and West Asia and of the Indian team for the 'India –GCC Strategic Partnership' project and the Indo-Saudi Dialogue.

 29: India and the Global Game of Gas Pipelines